paulhibbing/Sojourn/cran-comments.md

   Suggests or Enhances not in mainstream repositories:
     Sojourn.Data

+* Package suggested but not available for checking: 'Sojourn.Data'

-The referenced package (Sojourn.Data) was recently archived due to issues with LazyDataCompression.
-I am working on fixing that, as I also maintain that package.
+The referenced package was recently archived due to issues with LazyDataCompression.
+I am also the maintainer of that package, and I am working on fixing the issue.
+As noted above, this resubmission includes updates to ensure the affected package is only referenced conditionally.
+Per CRAN Repository Policy, I have also added to the description field in DESCRIPTION to highlight an alternative means of accessing the affected package while I am working to get it resubmitted to CRAN.

 ## Reverse dependencies